 - Risks of Running in Hot Weather

 Before we begin, do you have a passion for fitness?
-If so, you may be interested in one of our REPs endorsed personal training courses.
+If so, you may be interested in one of our CIMSPA endorsed personal training diploma.

 Alternatively, you can browse our array of courses by downloading a FREE course prospectus here.